RN to MSN Admissions Requirements

 - Students awaiting their licensure exam may be admitted if they meet all other admissions criteria but must show proof of licensure prior to entering the third trimester of the program*

 - Applicants can be conditionally admitted into the first week of the program by providing unofficial transcripts or a copy of the conferred nursing degree.
-Official transcripts which meet the requirements set forth must be received by the end of the add/drop period in order to be admitted into the program.
+Official transcripts which meet the RN to MSN prerequisites set forth must be received by the end of the add/drop period in order to be admitted into the program.

 - Applicants with a valid license may be admitted with approved documentation of earned high school degree or equivalent pending receipt of official transcripts of the nursing degree.
 Official transcripts must be submitted to document program completion.